robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 The neutrons moderation takes 18-20 hits which is a too slow process for creating an explosion but fine for producing energy on a stable and controllable way like in the nuclear reactors, but kill any hope for "explosion".
 The loss of energy by a series of hits, among two object which have nearly the same mass, follow the rule of 50% each hit.
 In fact, 1MeV / 2^20 = 1eV.
 So, in an a nuclear explosion fast neutrons can be hit a U-235 atom creating a fission and a neutron emission, or be absorbed by a U-238 atom or be reflected back by the deflector or get lost escaping from the system, altogether.

-- **Spoiler**: hydrogen in atomic or in molecular form sparse, not too much and not less but, enough to introduce a new single H-hit 3x slower but 150% more probable path for an U-235+N prolif event.
-Not so much but enough get above the 1.5 in the N-to-N increment rate like in a weaponary-full grade enriched nuclear fuel.
+- **Spoiler**: hydrogen in atomic or in molecular form sparse, not too much and not less but, enough to introduce a new single H-hit 3x slower but 150% (due to an increased cross section and almost near-zero U-238 absorption rate) more probable path for an U-235+N prolif event.
+Not so much but enough to get above the 1.5 in the N-to-N increment rate like in a nearly weaponry full-grade enriched nuclear fuel.

 This is a theoretical example about how to challenge the "dogmatic" way of creating a nuclear bomb that it can allow U-235 enriched at 60% working as it would have been enriched as 88%.
 Which is not the 95-98% grade needd for squeeze the most of the juice from an Uranium nuclear bomb but an impressive step forward leveraging the maximum concentration allowed by IAEA under the NTP treaty.